 Cabbage can also be frozen.
 Separate whole leaves or slice them the size you want, blanch for a minute or two, depending on the thickness and size, and freeze in portions you want to use.
 Chopped small it can be frozen without blanching.

-We have also had great results freezing our favorite ready-made Apfelrotkohl, reheated it taste just like fresh.
+We have also had great results freezing our favorite ready-made coleslaw, and Apfelrotkohl, reheated it tastes just like fresh.

 And do not forget fermenting cabbage.
 The ultimate cabbage storage is sauerkraut.
 Fermented, raw sauerkraut can last for many months, always fresh and ready to be used.